-Jonathan is co-chair of Kaye Scholer’s Association of Black and Latino Attorneys group, and also serves on the firm’s Diversity and Inclusion Committee and the Bankruptcy and Restructuring Department’s Training Committee.
+Jonathan is co-chair of Kaye Scholer’s Association of Black and Latino Attorneys group, and also serves on the firm’s Recruiting Committee, Diversity and Inclusion Committee and the Bankruptcy and Restructuring Department’s Training Committee.
 Jonathan has also served on Kaye Scholer’s Professional Development and Communications Committee.
 While in law school, he was a senior editor of the Uniform Commercial Code Reporter-Digest and the president of the Latin American Law Students Association.
 Jonathan earned his bachelor’s degree from Duke University with a major in political science and a minor in music with a piano performance concentration.

 - Kaye Scholer Represents Cantor Fitzgerald Securities as Agent in RadioShack Credit Facility, as Successor to GE Capital October 3, 2014

 - Kaye Scholer Represents Lender Group in IAP Worldwide Restructuring July 21, 2014